openresty/docker-openresty/README.md

 This tooling is maintained Evan Wies.

-By default, the following modules are included, but one can easily increase or decrease that with [custom build options](#build-options) :
+From non-RPM flavors, the following modules are included by default, but one can easily increase or decrease that with [custom build options](#build-options) :

  * file-aio
  * http_addition_module